 Memory endurance and data retention are crucial aspects when choosing a data storage solution for industrial applications.
 Endurance refers to the number of write/erase cycles a memory can endure before becoming unreliable, while data retention is the ability to retain stored data without degradation or loss over time.

-Flash Memory, particularly NAND Flash, offers a lower endurance compared to EEPROM.
+Flash storage, particularly NAND Flash, offers a lower endurance compared to EEPROM.
 Depending on the type of NAND Flash (SLC, MLC, or TLC), it can endure between 1,000 to 100,000 write/erase cycles.
 In contrast, EEPROM offers a significantly higher endurance, with some industrial-grade EEPROMs boasting up to 1 million write/erase cycles.

 Read/Write/Erase Speeds